 Tom Donaldson, President

-Tom Donaldson has served as the NOFAS Chief Executive Officer since 1998, and he became its President in 2002.
+Tom Donaldson has been associated with NOFAS for twenty years.
+He has served as the NOFAS Chief Executive Officer since 1998 and also its President since 2002.
 He is responsible for formulating and carrying out the NOFAS strategic and business plans, and all programmatic, development and policy initiatives.
 He has extensive experience in non-profit governance, public policy, government affairs, media relations, social marketing, grassroots organizing, coalition building and public health.
 Under his leadership, NOFAS has established a network of 40 affiliated organizations, expanded services to all 50 states, and ensured a four-fold increase in federal and state investment in FASD-related research, public health and services, among numerous other achievements.

 Kathleen Tavenner Mitchell, M.H.S., L.C.A.D.C., Vice President and National Spokesperson

 Kathleen Tavenner Mitchell is currently the Vice President and National Spokesperson for the National Organization on Fetal Alcohol Syndrome and a noted international speaker on Fetal Alcohol Spectrum Disorders (FASD) and Women and Addictions.
 She is a licensed clinical alcohol and drug counselor, has a Master of Human Services degree and twenty-five years experience as a national educator, clinician, and lecturer.